radiant-rstats/docker/install/rsm-msba-macos-m1.md

 <img src="figures/ohmyzsh-icons.png" width="400px">

-## Updating the RSM-MSBA-ARM computing environment on macOS M1
+## Updating the RSM-MSBA-ARM computing environment on macOS M1 or M2

 To update the container use the launch script and press 6 (+ Enter).
 To update the launch script itself, press 7 (+ Enter).